pandalearnstocode/Notes/engine of an analytical product.md

 ### QA and QC

 In order to make code base more readable this is important to maintain code quality in time.
 It helps in refacoring and maintaing the code.
 Speically in case of data science project various transformation, imputation, grouping and preprocessing is done.
 So, this is important to capture all the minute details as part of docstring, comment, logs and others.
-Also, in oder to match the same naming convension, reability index and st
+Also, in oder to match the same naming convension, reability index and styling this is import to make sure the following checks has been performed before the code is commited to the code base.

 * Static typing (mypy)
 * Doc string (sphinx)